12stroskos/quantgov.org/research/index.markdown

     Burdens?”](http://www.fed-soc.org/publications/detail/epas-retrospective-review-of-regulations-will-it-reduce-manufacturing-burdens)
     Engage: The Journal of the Federalist Society Practice Groups 14, no. 2 (July 2013).
--   Peirce, Hester and James Broughel.
-[Dodd-Frank: What It Does and Why It’s Flawed.]() Arlington, VA: Mercatus Center at George Mason University, 2013.
 -   Yandle, Bruce. [“The Economic Situation.”](http://mercatus.org/publication/economic-situation-september-2012) Commentary.
     Arlington, VA: Mercatus Center at George Mason University, September 2012.